LB presents the Full Story of a football genius who is best known by the Nickname; ‘Moh‘.

-He also have a daughter, Nyah Moses who was born in February 2015.
+Victor Moses also has a daughter, Nyah Moses, who was born in February 2015.

-He considers his kids as lucky charm for him and always celebrates his happy occasions with them.
+He considers his kids as a lucky charm for him and always celebrates his joyous occasions with them.

-Victor Moses Childhood Story Plus Untold Biography Facts – The Antonio Conte Effect
+Victor Moses Biography – The Antonio Conte Effect:

 Moses has recently signed a new deal to keep him in west London until 2021 that is thought to be worth around £100,000-per-week.